How the Cost-Share Program Works:

 How to Apply:

-Eligibility: Anyone who tends crop or livestock in the priority area of the Indian-Kentuck Watershed and is interested in encompassing conservation practices into his or her operation.
-The priority area for the watershed in shown in red and yellow in the map below.
-Currently, there are no funds available in the green area of the watershed.
+Eligibility: Anyone who tends crop or livestock in the Central Muscatatuck Watershed and is interested in encompassing conservation practices into his or her operation.

 Application: All interested parties must submit an application.
-Applications are available at your local Soil and Water Conservation District in Madison, Vevay, or Versailles or online HERE.
-Applications can be hand delivered, mailed, faxed or email to the following location:
+Applications are available at the Historic Hoosier Hills RC&D office in Versailles or online HERE.
+Applications can be hand-delivered, mailed, faxed or email to the following location:

 Attn: Steve Franklin